About ITC SRA

 • To commemorate those veterans and doyens of classical music whose pursuit of music as a form of knowledge has enabled us to establish and perpetuate a community of shared values.

-Realising the ITCSRA Vision
+Realising the ITC SRA Vision

 The responsibility to implement the visionary project was taken on by Pandit Vijay Kichlu, a reputed gharane-dar musician with a national cultural stature and with 23 years of managerial experience.